leeton1412/myshrink/README.md

 * Red Lighten -1: ![#ef5350](https://via.placeholder.com/15/ef5350/ef5350)

 ### Font Choices
-Header font throughout the website are chosen to mimic a Retro Gaming feel:
+Header font throughout the website are chosen to obtain a clean look:

-    *font-family: 'Monoton', cursive;
+    *font-family: 'Rajdhani', sans-serif;

-Elements such as paragraphs are a complementing font and Bootstrap recommended:
+Elements such as paragraphs are a complementing font:

-    *font-family: 'Segoe UI', 'Source Sans Pro', 'Calibri', 'Candara', 'Arial', 'sans-serif';;
+    *font-family: 'Noto Sans', sans-serif;

 ### WireFrames